Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

+\textbf{Impact of the Loss Function} Figure~\ref{fig:summary_yago310} shows again that the choice of the loss functions has an import impact on the models' performance: the \acl{mrl} and the \acl{nssal} are less competitive than the \acl{bcel}/\acl{spl}.
+Figure~\ref{fig:all_configs_yago310_adam} (Appendix A 14) highlights that some interaction models are susceptible to the choice of the loss function.
+For instance, RotatE and TransE suffer when trained with \ac{bcel} and \ac{spl} whereas ERMLP suffers when trained with the \ac{mrl}.

+\textbf{Impact of Explicitly Modeling Inverse Relations} Figure~\ref{fig:yago310_inverse_triples_ta} shows the effect of explicitly modeling inverse relations for fixed loss functions (it should be noted that the results are obtained based only on the \ac{slcwa} training approach).
+In contrast to the results observed for WN18RR and FB15K-237, the \ac{mrl} benefits from explicitly modeling inverse relations.
+Furthermore, also the \ac{spl} obtains its best performance with inverse inverse relations.

-Figure~\ref{fig:model_size_performance} (Appendix) expresses that there is a low correlation between model size and performance for YAGO3-10.
+\textbf{Model Complexity vs. Performance} Figure~\ref{fig:model_size_performance} (Appendix \pageref{fig:model_size_performance}) expresses that there is a low correlation between model size and performance for YAGO3-10.
 However, the improvement is tiny compared to the differences in model size.
 It should be taken into account that for \acp{kgem}, the model size is usually dependent on the number of entities and relations.
-Therefore, dependent on the space complexity of the interaction model (Table~\ref{tab:supported_kge_models}), the size can grow fast for large \acp{kg}.
-The skyline comprises small TransE, DistMult and ConvKB models, some intermediate ERMLP, and larger ComplEx and RotatE models.
-A full list is provided in Table~\ref{tab:skyline_yago310_model_bytes} (in appendix).
+Therefore, dependent on the space complexity of the interaction model (Table~\ref{tab:supported_kge_models} in Appendix \pageref{tab:supported_kge_models}), the size can grow fast for large \acp{kg}.
+The skyline comprises an intermediate TransE, DistMult and ConvKB model, and a larger MuRE model.
+A full list is provided in Table~\ref{tab:skyline_yago310_model_bytes} (Appendix \pageref{tab:skyline_yago310_model_bytes}).